-Imagine you have to manage a lot of medias in a PHP project.
-Lets see how to take this situation in your advantage using Gaufrette.
+Imagine you have to manage a lot of media in a PHP project.
+Let's see how to take this situation to your advantage using Gaufrette.

-The filesystem abstraction layer permits you to develop your application without the need to know where all those medias will be stored and how.
+The filesystem abstraction layer permits you to develop your application without the need to know where all those media will be stored and how.

-Another advantage of this is the possibility to update the files location without any impact on the code apart from the definition of your filesystem.
+Another advantage of this is the possibility to update the location of the files without any impact on the code apart from the definition of your filesystem.
 In example, if your project grows up very fast and if your server reaches its limits, you can easily move your medias in an Amazon S3 server or any other solution.